Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

 Taking and giving

 - Pick someone or a group of beings, maybe even beings in the hell realm.
-We take what we don’t want, what makes them suffer.
+Take from them the very things you don’t want, the very things that make them suffer.
 Visualize them – really think about what it is like to be them.
 Be as specific as possible.

 - Now let compassion arise.
 Imagine that their suffering leaves them in the form of pollution, black light, whatever works for you.
 Take it into yourself.
 Welcome it so that they can be free of suffering.